dacup72/Trivia-Game/README.md

-# Crystal Collector Game
+# Trivia Game

-Crystal Collector is a game designed to give the user 4 different crystals (each with randomly generated numbers associated to them) to click on in order to add the crystals value to an accumulating score.
-There is a large target score to reach and if the user is able to match the target score with their accumulated score then the user wins.
-If the user goes over the target score with their accumulated score then the user loses.
+This Trivia Game presents the player with a series of timed random trive questions to answer.
+If the user fails to answer any current question in the available time then the game will count it as incorrect and move you to the next question.
+At the end of the game you will be presented with your total scores.
+Good luck!

 ## Getting Started

-To obtain a the code for this project you can access and clone the repository here:
+To obtain the code for this project you can access and clone the repository here:

 ```
 [GitHub Repo](https://github.com/dacup72/Crystal-Collector-Game)